 In addition to the issues raised in the various regulatory actions, we believe that numerous additional risks made these FIP transactions wholly inappropriate for use in the Life Insurance Retirement Strategy.
 Thus, we believe that these advisors, agents, and companies violated their duties to investors by recommending that they use FIP cash flows to fund their insurance policies.

-Peiffer Wolf Carr & Kane and Rikard & Protopapas are currently investigating claims for anyone who has invested in Future Income Payments (FIP, LLC).
+Peiffer Wolf Carr Kane & Conway and Rikard & Protopapas are currently investigating claims for anyone who has invested in Future Income Payments (FIP, LLC).
 If you or someone you know invested in Future Income Payments, Contact Us Today by calling 504-523-2434 or by filling out an online Contact Form for a FREE Consultation.

 Multiple Attorney Generals from around the country are suing Future Income Payments on behalf of borrowers, alleging that it targeted elderly veterans and retired civil servants in a scheme that masquerades high-interest predatory loans as “pension sales,” according to one lawsuit filed in Virginia’s Hampton Circuit Court.